OF INDIVIDUALS SERVED IN 2023

-Our programs are centered around the needs of each individual we support and are designed to deliver the right care for each unique circumstance.
+These services include outpatient support for children, teens, and adults living with chronic mental illness and substance use disorder, including an intensive outpatient program.
+Our programs are centered around the needs of each individual and are designed to deliver the right care for each unique circumstance.
 Our experienced team can help you overcome barriers, empower you to make healthy decisions, and reach your goals.

 We are here to help.

 Despite having interventions at an early age, Ian continued to exhibit aggressive and oppositional behaviors, including hitting, kicking, pushing, and scratching his parents.
 By the time Ian was 9 years old, his parents acknowledged that they needed help and admitted they were apprehensive for fear that they would trigger more aggression from Ian.